How are Pain and Suffering Damages Calculated?

 • future cost of case (outside OHIP and no-fault)

-• compensation for family members losses
+• compensation for family members’ losses

 • compensation for family members’ lost income

 These claims, depending on what you decide to file, must be proven by you.
 You have the onus of proving your losses when you advance a claim for compensation.
-This is why you need a highly experienced personal injury lawyer that can help guide you through the process by making sure you are treating with the right people, followed by appropriate occupational therapists, assembled a full and complete clinical file to present and hire the right experts (i.e. orthopedic surgeons, neurologists, physiatrists, life care planners, vocational experts and forensic accountants – and prove your case for you.
+This is why you need a highly experienced personal injury lawyer who can help guide you through the process by making sure you are treating the right people, followed by appropriate occupational therapists, assembling a full and complete clinical file to present and hire the right experts (i.e. orthopedic surgeons, neurologists, physiatrists, life care planners, vocational experts and forensic accountants – and prove your case for you.

 Now, people have asked us before – Is there a pain and suffering calculator?
 And the answer is no, there is not.
 And any website that tells you otherwise is completey incorrect.

-Firstly, in personal injury actions, money cannot truly provide compensation for a victim’s permanent injuries or disfigurement – but it is the only type of compensation available – and that compensation is awarded by a Judge or Jury based on what is “moderate and fair to both parties”.
+Firstly, in personal injury actions, money cannot truly provide compensation for a victim’s permanent injuries or disfigurement – but it is the only type of compensation available – and that compensation is awarded by a Judge or Jury based on what is “moderate and fair to both parties.”
 That same Court told us that “the monetary evaluation of non-pecuniary losses is a philosophical and policy exercise more than a legal or logical one.
-The award must be fair and reasonable, fairness being gauged by earlier decisions; but the award must also of necessity be arbitrary or conventional.
+The award must be fair and reasonable, fairness being gauged by earlier decisions, but the award must also, of necessity, be arbitrary or conventional.
 No money can provide true restitution.”

 It is a Court that must set a value on a person’s injuries, even though it is impossible to determine the precise amount of money required to restore the value of a damaged or lost limb or function, or permanent disfigurement, based on a thourough examination of other decisions and cases.
 There is no calculator that can do this.
 It simply does not exist.